Mike Kroeger: 2005–2007: All the Right Reasons

 In 2005, Nickelback released their fifth studio album, All the Right Reasons, marking the first appearance of drummer Daniel Adair, who joined the band following the departure of Ryan Vikedal.
 The album became the band's most commercially successful release to date, eventually being certified Diamond by the RIAA in the United States and 7× Platinum by Music Canada.
 It debuted at number one on the Billboard 200 and remained on the chart for over 100 weeks.

 The album produced multiple successful singles, including "Photograph", "Savin' Me", "Far Away", "If Everyone Cared", "Animals", and "Rockstar".
 "Photograph" reached number two on the Billboard Hot 100 and became one of the band's most recognizable songs.
 "Rockstar" achieved international success, charting in the top ten in the UK, Ireland, and Australia, and later received renewed popularity following a 2007 re-release in Europe.

-Kroeger spent the following three years supporting the album with an extensive 2006-2007 world tour with numerous promotional appearances at radio stations and music festivals along with performing on a number of televised programs and award shows that saw the band receive several nominations and awards, including honors at the American Music Awards, Billboard Music Awards, and Juno Awards.
+Kroeger spent the following three years supporting the album with an extensive 2006–2007 world tour with numerous promotional appearances at radio stations and music festivals along with performing on a number of televised programs and award shows that saw the band receive several nominations and awards, including honors at the American Music Awards, Billboard Music Awards, and Juno Awards.
 Kroeger toured with Nickelback across North America, Europe, and Australia, with various different artists including Bon Jovi, Hinder, Hoobastank, and Chevelle.
-After this period, Nickelback launched a final U.S. tour in support of the album in 2007 called “One More ‘Reasons’ Tour” with Three Days Grace and Breaking Benjamin opening as support, before the band returned to the studio to begin work on their follow up release to All the Right Reasons.
+After this period, Nickelback launched a final U.S. tour in support of the album in 2007 called "One More 'Reasons' Tour" with Three Days Grace and Breaking Benjamin opening as support, before the band returned to the studio to begin work on their follow-up release to All the Right Reasons.

-2008–2010: Dark Horse era
+2008–2010: Dark Horse

 Nickelback began working on their sixth studio album in early 2008.
 Produced by Robert John "Mutt" Lange, Dark Horse was released in November 2008.
-The album featured eight singles: "Gotta Be Somebody", "Something in Your Mouth", "If Today Was Your Last Day", "I'd Come for You", "Burn It to the Ground", "Never Gonna Be Alone", "Shakin' Hands", and "This Afternoon".
+It featured eight singles: "Gotta Be Somebody", "Something in Your Mouth", "If Today Was Your Last Day", "I'd Come for You", "Burn It to the Ground", "Never Gonna Be Alone", "Shakin' Hands", and "This Afternoon".

 From January 2009 through December 2010, Kroeger toured extensively with the band as part of the worldwide Dark Horse Tour, which included over 150 performances divided over four legs with varying supporting acts.
 The first leg featured Seether and Black Stone Cherry; the second included Hinder, Papa Roach, and Saving Abel; the third leg featured Breaking Benjamin and Sick Puppies; and the fourth and final leg was supported by Three Days Grace and Shinedown.
 In February 2010, Kroeger participated in his band's performance at the 2010 Winter Olympics closing ceremony in Vancouver, where Nickelback performed their single "Burn It to the Ground".